• Skip to primary navigation

 What I Love About This Recipe

 Dump cakes were all the rave when my mother was a child (in the 70s).
 Even being a "cake mix snob," I can't agree more after eating this delicious cobbler.
-Serve this warm cake mix peach cobbler recipe with some cold vanilla ice cream.
+Serve this warm cake mix peach cobbler recipe with cold vanilla ice cream.

 Ingredient Notes